Esri/calcite-design-system/src/components/calcite-alert/readme.md

 ### `openCalciteAlert() => Promise<void>`

-emit the `calciteAlertOpen` event - <calcite-alerts> listens for this, and determines if it should open the alert or add it to the queue
+emit the `calciteAlertOpen` event - <calcite-alerts> listens for this

 #### Returns